 By Lou Dawson (with help from Ted Kerasote)

-Izo and I were at the top of our sport.
+Izzo and I were at the top of our sport.
 Since early fall we’d skied big bowls and steep avalanche chutes.
-With several friends we had just completed a traverse of the Elk Mountains that included more than a week of extreme descents.
-During the previous winter, Izo had completed an awesome three month ski traverse of the California Sierra.
+We had recently completed a traverse of the Elk Mountains that included more than a week of extreme descents.
+During the previous winter, Izzo had completed an awesome three month ski traverse of the California Sierra.
 Our knowledge of slide danger was tuned to a fine pitch.
 Yet success would be my fall.
 I had lost my fear and replaced it with downright stupidity.
-A mountaineer with no fear has no judgment and stupid reigns supreme.
+A mountaineer with no fear has no judgment — and stupid reigns supreme.

 Alpenglow gleamed off the high peaks as we climbed past the last chairlifts of the ski area and turned towards the ridgetop.
 To our left was Castle Creek and Aspen Mountain, to our right the 14,000 foot Maroon Bells loomed, Aspen’s most famous mountains.
 The rising sun was warm.
 I felt happy, strong — and anxious.
 Izo and I knew that the ski-patrol would be leading a guided tour of steep-and-deep skiers into the Bowl early that morning.
 Hence our early start.
 If caught we would be arrested and fined.

-I tried to protect myself.
-It was no use.
-I was caught in a comber of snow — a maelstrom like the break of a tsunami.
+I was caught in a comber of snow — a power of nature, like the break of a tsunami.
 Spun and flipped over, I felt my arms and legs thrown like a rag doll’s.
 All was darkness and violence as I tumbled faster and faster, losing all control.
 With a bone jarring explosion my left femur broke as it surrendered to impossible force.
 I hadn’t hit anything — bone had sheared in cross currents of snow.
 Then I slammed into a hard surface which, reconstructing the accident after, I realized was the lip of a headwall near the bottom of the Bowl.

 The lip launched me into space.
 As I flew through the air, still engulfed in the powder cloud, I had a brief respite of unearthly quiet.
 A flash of light, then the avalanche hit the flats and skimmed with spine bending force over blocks of snow from past slides.
-Why my back and neck are still intact, I’ll never know.
 The snow slowed down quickly, I felt G-force like a car screeching to a panic stop.
 Fear engulfed me.
 I was to be entombed.
 A panting breath, then all was still.
 I passed out.

 I flailed my arms toward a glow of light.
 Then — a miracle: After the maelstrom only a few inches of snow covered my head.
-I shook off the snow and finished freeing my arms.
+I freed my arms.
 I was lying on my side, head downhill, packed tightly in the slide.
 Both my legs were broken.
 I struggled wildly but pain forced me to lie still.
 I looked up the slide path and saw Izo on foot, still near the top of the Bowl.
 He moved closer, stopping to search piles of snow with his beacon (avalanche beacons have a short range).
 He couldn’t see me in shadow far below.
 I didn’t shout — I didn’t have it in me.
-Later we figured I’d dropped from near the top of Highland Peak to the flats in nine or ten seconds — at speeds around 90 mph.
+Later we figured I’d dropped from near the top of Highland Peak to the flats in at most seventeen seconds — at speeds around 80 mph.

 Keep in mind that a cell phone system did not exist in 1982.
 In those days, even a place as close to civilization as Highlands Bowl was as good as being in remote wilderness unless you had some sort of two-way radio linking into law enforcement dispatch, which we did not have.